 We are a friendly, caring team so if you ever have any queries about your child's education please talk to any of the class 1 staff.

 firstname.lastname@example.org or message us via TEAM's

 PS now the weather is getting milder, we do still have our cold and wet days.
 Please can we advise you to send your child into school everyday with a warm, waterproof coat.
 Hats, scarves/snoods and gloves/mittens are an added bonus as we will still be doing lots of our learning and choosing outside.
 As Alfred Wainwright once said 'there's no such thing as bad weather, only unsuitable clothing'.

 At this age, children are still encouraged to learn through play and hands on experiences.
 We find that learning in a context works best.
 For example, if you're out on a woodland walk and you come across some puddles, you may discuss how these have come about, you may measure and compare depths, you may explore sound or reflections as well as investigate objects that float and sink.
 This is how children make connections, develop their understanding and ability to learn.

 Whilst this is at the forefront of our teaching in EYFS, any experience at home will support this dramatically.
 We also ask that you support your child to read and learn their key words.
-These will be given out in the first few weeks of starting school.

 Whilst on the subject of reading, we would like to share our knowledge of what reading is in the EYFS.
 Reading is seeing print in the environment and understanding that print (from left to right) carries meaning.
 As important as sitting down and sharing a book 1:1 is, we also find that the discussion, the retell and simply being read a story and being exposed to books is just as important.